dimitraz/kafka-poc/README.md

 Connect to the Kafka broker by updating your `bootstrap.servers` with `localhost:9092` or the IP of the Kafka container.

 ### Mac
 Establishing a connection between a container and a host service with Docker for Mac is slightly more convoluted.
-To get going, first run both the Zookeeper and Kafka conrainers normally:
+To get going, first run both the Zookeeper and Kafka containers normally:

 ```
 $ docker run -d --name zookeeper --network kafka-net zookeeper:3.4